 In 1945, approximately 1,000 Jewish people were deported to the nearby concentration camp close to the village Burgau.
 From there they were driven to the forest factory every day to assembly the Messerschmitt Me 262, the world’s first mass-fabricated jet.

 The Me 262 was originally planned as an interceptor against Allied bombers.
 By command of Adolf Hitler, it was modified to suit as a blazing-fast bomber.
-Parts of the airplanes like fuselage, nose and weapons were assembled in smaller locations, transported to the forest factory where the jets were finally assembled.
+Parts of the airplanes like fuselage, nose, and weapons were assembled in smaller locations, transported to the forest factory where the jets were finally assembled.

 In April 1945, U.S. bombers destroyed several assembled jets which were scheduled to depart only half an hour later.
 The nearby motorway had been broadened some days before to suit as a runway.

 It is most likely that less than 20 airplanes departed from the runway to be brought into service.
 As fuel was available only to a limited extent some further jets were also transported on trucks.
-With the opposing army corps approaching, Nazis destroyed the remaining airplanes, documents and equipment.
+With the opposing army corps approaching, Nazis destroyed the remaining airplanes, documents, and equipment.

-The roof over the former assembly line was later dismounted and used to built a sawmill.
+The roof over the former assembly line was later dismounted and used to build a sawmill.
 Today other remains can still be seen on a path through the forest.
 Most visible is the pit of the assembly line and the shooting range.
 Some parts are on display in boxes to be protected from rain and snow.
 You will find additional information on some signboards along the forest path.

 Know Before You Go